e-c-k-e-r/vall-e/README.md

 * `auto`: determine the best fit from the above
 * `sdpa`: integrated `LlamaSdpaAttention` attention model
 * `flash_attention_2`: integrated `LlamaFlashAttetion2` attention model

+The wide support for various backends is solely while I try and figure out which is the "best" for a core foundation model.

 ## Export